 The Government of Tanzania is bound by this to uphold the rights of women and girls.
 This includes the right of girls not to be married whilst they are still a child.

 In Tanzania, the minimum age for boys to marry is 18 years as set by The Law of Marriage Act 1971, but for girls, it is 14 with the consent of the court, and at the age of 15 with parental consent.
 This is not equal protection.

 A landmark ruling delivering “equal protection under the law”

 In 2016, Rebeca Gyumi, Director of our partner Msichana Initiative, brought a case challenging the constitutionality of child marriage in Tanzania, and demanding the government give girls equal protection under the law.

 The High Court ruled that marriage under the age of 18 was illegal and directed the government to raise the minimum age of marriage to 18 for both boys and girls within one year.

 However, the Attorney General of the State appealed against the ruling.
 The State’s appeal was based on the claim that the disparity in the minimum age of marriage is a compromise to accommodate customary, traditional, and religious values on marriage.
 But we believe the right to culture and freedom of religion can not limit the fundamental right to equality and non-discrimination.

 Defending the landmark ruling against child marriage in Tanzania

 In October 2019 the Tanzania Court of Appeal upheld the landmark 2016 ruling.
-Read the full judgement from the Court of Appeal here.
+Read the full judgment from the Court of Appeal here.